haskellfoundation/hs-opt-handbook.github.io/src/Measurement_Observation/Measurement_Libs/weigh.rst

 32-bit machines) constructors GHC uses the last 3-bits (2-bits on 32-bit) of the
 constructor's pointer to store information about the constructor.
-This produces a significant speedup and lowers memory costs in many ways: It allows the runtime system to avoid checking the :term:`Static Info Table` for arity and payload information, which improves branch prediction and function calls.
-It similarly speeds up case-expressions because the runtime system does not need to enter the scrutinee to determine the constructor.
+This produces a significant speedup and lowers memory costs in many ways: It allows the runtime system to avoid checking the :term:`Info Table` for arity and payload information, which improves branch prediction and function calls.
+It speeds up case-expressions because the runtime system does not need to enter the scrutinee to determine the constructor.
 Thus, it is a good idea to keep the number of constructors for crucial datatypes at 8 or less.

 We can double check that pointer-tagging is the culprit by removing a constructor from ``LotsOfInts2``: